We're giving you the chance to win back the value of your meal - every time you dine this month!

 Medicine Bakery

-What: There are two Medicine Bakerys in Birmingham, as well as another couple in Codsall and Wolverhampton, but all are rooted in the bringing together of food and art.
+What: There are two Medicine Bakeries in Birmingham, as well as another couple in Codsall and Wolverhampton, but all are rooted in the bringing together of food and art.
 Simultaneously a bakery, kitchen, café and gallery, the idea is to offer guests a carefully curated menu of ethically-sourced dishes, while also providing inspiration via art and culture.
-Our favourite is probably the one on New Street, a calming, foliage-filled Victorian space with long wooden benches and large skylights.
-Its signature brunch menu includes an array of brioche and benedict dishes – think halloumi brioche with pico de gallo, smashed avocado and chilli jam – while unique brunch plates jump from green masala eggs to banana bread with Nutella mascarpone.
+Inside, it’s a calming, foliage-filled Victorian space with long wooden benches and large skylights.
+Its signature brunch menu includes an array of brioche and Benedict dishes – think halloumi brioche with pico de gallo, smashed avocado and chilli jam.

 Book now: Medicine Bakery